 When buying a holiday home, it is easy to become distracted with projects such as designing the interior of your home and tailoring it to your target market.
 One important aspect of buying a holiday home that you must not forget, however, is completing research about legal restrictions in certain areas of the UK.
-Some places in the UK, such as St.Ives in Cornwall, has a ban on second homes.
+Some places in the UK, such as St.Ives in Cornwall, has a ban on second (new) homes.

 Aside from the legal obligations related to the location of your property, you must also consider the legal obligations inside your property.
 As the owner of a holiday home, it is your responsibility to ensure guests are safe.
-It is essential you keep up to date with the latest regulations and to understand and meet all health and safety requirements possible.
+It is essential you keep up to date with the latest holiday let rules and regulations and to understand and meet all health and safety requirements possible.
 This can range to anything from ensuring all appliances in your property are gas-safe to completing electrical checks and risk assessments for any trip hazards within your home.

 Other things you will legally need to consider include:

 - Fire risk assessment

 - Fire exits

 - Carbon monoxide detectors

 If you plan to rent out your holiday home, you will need public liability insurance.
 You will require at least £2 million in coverage, though this can vary depending on the size and location of a property.

 We would always recommend purchasing a specialist policy designed for holiday lets.
 A standard buildings and contents policy will not provide the cover needed.holiday let home insurance